jekuer/directus-extension-system-email-i18n/README.md

 1. add a template `password-reset-es`
 2. adjust the env var to something like `{"de":{"password-reset": "Passwort zurücksetzen"}, "es":{"password-reset": "Restablecer contraseña"}}`

+**Bonus:** You could still also add an alternative English block to the env var in order to change the default subject.

 <br />